 Under PCEA, participations in related party equity is valued at cost, and where applicable, at the accumulated amount of impairment losses.
-As a result of the difference in the valuation criteria of these shares, a decrease was revealed in the valuation of participations on the Solvency II balance sheet in the amount of EUR 11,550 thousand, vs. PCEA stipulations.
+As a result of the difference in the valuation criteria of these shares, an increase was revealed in the valuation of participations on the Solvency II balance sheet in the amount of EUR 1,389 thousand, vs. PCEA stipulations.